2024-final-project-ironhack/Business-Case-Analysis-and-Recommendation-for-Rental-Users-in-Madrid-and-Barcelona/Readme.md

 1. **Distance to City Center:** While proximity to the city center in both Barcelona and Madrid does impact accommodation prices, it is not as significant a factor as initially expected.
 The influence of this variable on price prediction is moderate at best.

-2. **Key Variables:** The selected variables—distance from the city center, superhost status, presence of an elevator, air conditioning, room type, number of reviews, and review scores—do not have a substantial effect on price prediction.
+2. **Key Variables:** The selected variables — distance from the city center, superhost status, presence of an elevator, air conditioning, room type, number of reviews, and review scores — do not have a substantial effect on price prediction.
 Surprisingly, reviews and proximity to popular tourist hotspots are not key drivers of higher prices.

 3. **Bedrooms and Bed Type:** The number of bedrooms and the type of bed are strongly correlated with higher prices.
 These variables should be considered more carefully in future analyses.